 This is a quickstart guide to building a Cesium for Unreal app with Cesium World Terrain and Cesium OSM Buildings.

 This guide was written for Unreal Engine 4.26.
 If you are using a later version of Unreal Engine, the steps will still be the same, though your user interface may look different from the screenshots in this guide.

 You’ll learn how to:

-- Install the Cesium for Unreal plugin in Unreal Engine
+- Install the Cesium for Unreal plugin to Unreal Engine

-- Add a level and import assets from Cesium ion
+- Create a level and import assets from Cesium ion

 - An installed version of Unreal Engine (at least 4.26 or later).
-For instructions on how to install Unreal Engine, visit the Unreal Engine download page and refer to the Installing Unreal Engine guide for detailed instructions.
+For instructions on installing Unreal Engine, visit the Unreal Engine download page and refer to the Installing Unreal Engine guide for detailed instructions.

 - A Cesium ion account to stream terrain and building assets into Unreal Engine.
 Sign up for a free Cesium ion account if you don’t already have one.

 Cesium ion is an open platform for streaming and hosting 3D content, and includes global, curated data that you can use to create your own real-world applications.